kolonialno/patito/docs/tutorial/dataframe-validation.rst

     ...     }
     ... )

-We can now use :ref:`Model.validate() <Model.validate>` in order to validate the content of our dataframe.
+We can now use :ref:`Product.validate() <Model.validate>` in order to validate the content of our dataframe.

 .. code-block:: python